isomerpages/govtech-stp/_vtl-land/Vaccinated Travel Lane (Land) Overview.md

 <p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.4;">The Vaccinated Travel Lane (Land) [VTL (Land)] allows quarantine-free travel to Singapore via the Causeway.
 Travellers intending to utilise the <a href="/vtl/requirements-and-process" target="_blank">Vaccinated Travel Lane (Air)</a> to travel to Singapore via air should apply for a VTP (Air) Pass. <b>Approvals are not interchangeable</b> .
 A separate application for VTP (Land) is required if entering Singapore by land.

-<p style="font-size:18px; margin-top:10px; margin-bottom:20px; line-height:1.4;">Travellers holding an existing valid entry approval letter under other SafeTravel Lanes but wish to apply for entry under the Vaccinated Travel Lane (Air/Land) should write in via the SafeTravel Enquiry Form for assistance. <!--You can download the infographics <a href="/files/Singapore-Malaysia Vaccinated Travel Lane (Land)_v5.pdf" target="_blank">here</a> for an overview of VTL (Land) requirements.--></p>
+<p style="font-size:18px; margin-top:10px; margin-bottom:20px; line-height:1.4;">Travellers holding an existing valid entry approval letter under other SafeTravel Lanes but wish to apply for entry under the Vaccinated Travel Lane (Air/Land) should write in <a href="http://go.gov.sg/sto-enquiry" target="_blank">via the SafeTravel Enquiry Form</a> for assistance. <!--You can download the infographics <a href="/files/Singapore-Malaysia Vaccinated Travel Lane (Land)_v5.pdf" target="_blank">here</a> for an overview of VTL (Land) requirements.--></p>

 <p style="font-size:18px; margin-top:20px; margin-bottom:20px; line-height:1.4;">On this page, you will find the following details on VTL (Land):</p>
 <ol style="font-size:18px;">